On cubic action of a rank one group

 Thus $rs-sr \in I$.
 Hence $R/I$ is commutative.
 Since $R/I$ is an envelope for $J$, $J$ is commutative.
-Thus the universal semi-prime envelope of $J$ is a commutative field by \ref{semiprime}.
-Since $R/\B(R)$ is a semi-prime envelope of $J$, the claim follows. \end{bew}
+Thus the universal semi-prime envelope of $J$ is a commutative field by \ref{semi-prime}.
+Since $R/\B(R)$ is a semi-prime envelope of $J$, the claim follows. \end{proof}